fnagel/pluploadfe/Documentation/UpgradeGuide/Index.rst

 * Added support for TYPO3 14
 * Removed support for TYPO3 12 and 13
 * Migrated the plugin to a custom content element type
-* Remove lots of deprecated code
+* Removed lots of deprecated code
 * Improved code quality / CGL